 There has apparently been some dispute about the origin of these photographs, and I’ve seen claims from others online that THEY actually found these photos.
 This is completely false information.
 Out of an abundance of transparency, I offer these screenshots of my July email correspondence with Kara, the records manager at the Utah Department of Corrections.
 Hopefully this clears up any misunderstandings regarding those claims.

 Sadly, there are many unscrupulous people out there.
 On November 6, 2019 I finally posted these to a private Facebook group which I co-admin.
 Within a few hours they went viral.
-One particularly unethical person named “krebhends” on Reddit took one of these photos from the private group and posted it to Reddit, without any credit to myself for finding and sharing it, the Ted Bundy Research Group for hosting it, or the Utah Department of Corrections for providing it.
+One particularly unethical person named “krebhends” on Reddit took one of these photos from the private group and posted it to Reddit, without any credit to myself for finding and sharing it or the Utah Department of Corrections for providing it.
 Since then these photos, and that “stolen” one in particular, have exploded over the internet.